 - Bake for 25 min or until a skewer inserted comes out clean then let them cool on Cooling rack

 - Cook the ingredients for about 10-15 minutes until thickens to a "blood" consistency.
 After cooking, use a sieve to get a smooth texture.
-Let it cool down slightly before using it
+Let it cool before using it

 - Whip mascarpone, cream cheese and icing sugar with an Electric hand mixer. until smooth and fluffy, about one or two minutes.
 Once it has reached the right consistency, do not overbeat as it can become runny.